wso2/fhir-mcp-server/README.md

 ### Environment Variables

 **MCP Server Configurations:**
-- `HEALTHCARE_MCP_HOST`: The hostname or IP address the MCP server should bind to (e.g., 0.0.0.0 for all interfaces, or localhost for local-only access).
+- `FHIR_MCP_HOST`: The hostname or IP address the MCP server should bind to (e.g., `localhost` for local-only access, or `0.0.0.0` for all interfaces).
-- `HEALTHCARE_MCP_PORT`: The port on which the MCP server will listen for incoming client requests (e.g., 8000).
+- `FHIR_MCP_PORT`: The port on which the MCP server will listen for incoming client requests (e.g., `8000`).

-**MCP Server OAuth2 with FHIR server Configuration (MCP Client ↔ MCP Server ↔ FHIR Server):**
+**MCP Server OAuth2 with FHIR server Configuration (MCP Client ↔ MCP Server):**
-These variables configure the MCP client's secure connection with MCP server as well as the MCP server’s secure connection with the FHIR backend using authorization code grant flow.
+These variables configure the MCP client's secure connection to the MCP server, using the OAuth2 authorization code grant flow with a FHIR server.

-- `HEALTHCARE_MCP_FHIR_OAUTH__CLIENT_ID`: The OAuth2 client ID used to authenticate MCP clients with the FHIR server.
+- `FHIR_MCP_CLIENT_ID`: The OAuth2 client ID used to authorize MCP clients with the FHIR server.
-- `HEALTHCARE_MCP_FHIR_OAUTH__CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
+- `FHIR_MCP_CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
 Used during token exchange.
-- `HEALTHCARE_MCP_FHIR_OAUTH__BASE_URL`: The base URL of the FHIR server (e.g., https://hapi.fhir.org/baseR4).
+- `FHIR_MCP_BASE_URL`: The base URL of the FHIR server (e.g., `https://hapi.fhir.org/baseR4`).
 This is used to generate tool URIs and to route FHIR requests.
-- `HEALTHCARE_MCP_FHIR_OAUTH__SCOPE`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., user/Patient.read user/Observation.read).
+- `FHIR_MCP_SCOPES`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., `user/Patient.read user/Observation.read`).

 ## Usage